Washington County Family Law Attorneys Help Clients with Adoption

 - The courts — Prospective adoptive parents must seek an order from their county’s district court for placement of the child.
 No formal hearing is required at this point.
 The court reviews the home study and certain other documents, and decides whether to approve the placement.
 Within 12 months of the placement, the prospective parents must file a petition for adoption.
 The court will set a hearing date on the petition.
 The child must have lived with the prospective adoptive parents for at least three months before the hearing.
 Before the hearing, the agency that supervised the placement must submit its report to the court.
 At the hearing, the court will grant the adoption if the court determines that the adoption is in the child’s best interest.
 The records of the adoption are then sealed.

 Our experienced family law attorneys keep prospective adoptive parents informed of every step of the adoption process.

 What are the financial requirements to adopt a child?

 Agencies that are part of the Public/Private Adoption Initiative do not charge fees for adoptions of Minnesota’s waiting children.
 Additionally, those who adopt children under state guardianship may be reimbursed for out-of-pocket costs up to $2,000.
 Adoptive parents may also be eligible for a federal tax credit for adoption.

 Contact our experienced Minnesota adoption lawyers today

-With offices in Oakdale and Braham, Appelhof, Pfeifer & Hart, P.A. serves clients throughout Minnesota including, in Washington County, Dakota County, Burnsville, Eagan and Woodbury, MN.
-We have more than 30 years of combined experience in helping families overcome legal obstacles.
-Contact us online, or call us at 651.760.7524.
+With an office in Lakeville, Appelhof, Pfeifer & Hart, P.A. serves clients throughout Minnesota including, in Washington County, Dakota County, Burnsville, Eagan and Woodbury, MN.
+We have more than 60 years of combined experience in helping families overcome legal obstacles.
+Contact us online, or call us at 651-379-3024.